Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 Electromobility is essential piece of the energy transition and sustainable city, and it is an unmissable element in transport sector evolution.
 Electromobility allows the synergy between ecological, social, and technical values.
 [Europe has a strong will to support][1] and help the electric car market development.
 Thanks to European Government actions it is now commonly accepted that [only electric vehicles will be supplied by vendors in the coming years][2].
 But moving from internal combustion engine vehicles to electric vehicles is not as easy as it seems.
 Most people are not convinced by electromobility due to the difficulty to locate a charging station, to connect into it, due to the lack of transparency and finally due to the charging time.
-Therefore, to accelerate electromobility development will require to increase the number of public charge points and facilitate the access and connection to all of them.
+Therefore, to accelerate electromobility development will [require to increase the number of public charge points and facilitate the access and connection to all of them][3].

 At Delmonicos, we are convinced that blockchain technology can ease electromobility adoption by optimizing the charging process while enhancing security, scalability and simplifying the user experience.